Asana and monday.com are some of the most popular project management tools currently available.

 - Videos with instructions, tutorials, and an overview of monday.com’s features, and

-- Community page where you can see problems and questions other users had and how they were solved.
+- Community page where you can see problems and questions other users had and how they solved them.

 - SOC 2 and 3,

-It also encrypts data in transit and at rest using AES-256 (Advanced Encryption Standard) or better.
+On the other hand, monday.com encrypts data in transit using TLS and at rest using AES-256 (Advanced Encryption Standard) or better.

 To ensure you don’t lose your data, monday.com backs up user data every 5 minutes and encrypts all backups.
 They also have a disaster recovery plan they test twice a year.